-Click here to view our homeowner handbook and find out more about how to become a leaseholder.
+Click here to view our home ownership handbook and customer charter.

 Rent and/or service charges

 In most cases, we are obliged to insure buildings which leaseholders and shared owners live in.
 You then pay us for the cost of providing this cover.
 If there is a managing agent, it is likely they will provide this cover.
 If you are not sure of this, please contact us.

 Under the terms of the policy we arrange, there may be an excess premium to be paid.
 If the claim is in respect of a communal area then the excess premium is charged to the service charge account.

 We do not provide contents insurance for your home – this is your responsibility to do this.
 Please see our contents insurance page for more information about this.